Solar-Investments/support/readme.md

 Replaces the default log channel with a `stderr` Monolog driver using `GoogleCloudLoggingFormatter` and dynamic log levels (`debug` in non-production, `warning` in production).

+#### Statamic

+If Statamic is installed, it injects environment-aware `git` commit commands for Statamic's content publishing pipeline.
+This includes metadata like the current environment, project, and git user/email.

 ### RedisServiceProvider

 This provider modifies the `database.redis` configuration at runtime to enable Redis clustering automatically in production only **when running on Helio-managed projects**.